Adetec/FEND-C5-QA/README.md

 ```
 #### Answer

-probably you have a server already running on your machine with the same port 8000, perhaps there is a process running in background and using that port, so you need to change your app port ton another number:
+probably you have a server already running on your machine with the same port 8000, perhaps there is a process running in background and using that port, so you need to change your app port to another number:

 On `db_helper.js` file of your project, change the port value